-Here, "stunted economic growth" personifies Nigeria's economy as an entity whose progress has been crippled by corruption, reinforcing the conceptual metaphor Corruption is a Disease.
+Here, "stunted economic growth" personifies Nigeria's economy as an entity whose progressThe Linguistic Resources of Tropes in the Media Construction (Ambrose)5 has been crippled by corruption, reinforcing the conceptual metaphor Corruption is a Disease.
 Similarly, with a pinch of salt metaphorically critiques the government's lackluster response to corruption, portraying the leadership as dismissive and indifferent.
 These tropes serve to influence readers' perception of governance and accountability.